 Where to eat in Plovdiv

-On weekdays you can have lunch at the school canteen at the New Campus or if you feel lazy and you want to stay at home, there are many food delivery companies such as Takeaway or Glovo.
+On weekdays, you can have lunch at the school canteen at the New Campus or if you feel lazy and you want to stay at home, there are many food delivery companies such as Takeaway or Glovo.

 If you need a quick meal, as previously mentioned, there are bakeries on almost every corner where you can have banitsa with ayran.

 If you want to try the typical Bulgarian cuisine, there are some restaurants you can visit.
-For example, Dayana restaurant in the center or restaurant Rahat tepe in the old town with a beautiful view of the city.
+For example, Dayana restaurant in the center or restaurant Rahat tepe in the Old Town with a beautiful view of the city.
 There is also a restaurant called Megdana, the prices are a bit higher than the others but it comes with a program of typical Bulgarian folk dances.

 In the center, there is a special place where you can try mekici, it is called Mekica i kafe and it is near the mosque.